andrewcooke/ParserCombinator.jl/README.md

 protocol](http://julia.readthedocs.org/en/latest/stdlib/collections/?highlight=iterator).

 This has the unfortunate result that `Dot()` returns characters, not strings.
-But in practice that matcher is rarely used.
+But in practice that matcher is rarely used (particularly since, with strings, you can use regular expressions - `p"pattern"` for example).

 [![Build
 Status](https://travis-ci.org/andrewcooke/ParserCombinator.jl.png)](https://travis-ci.org/andrewcooke/ParserCombinator.jl)